-You can choose between three great companies, but your decision may come down to where you live.
+You can choose between two great companies, but your decision may come down to where you live.

 The era of truly fast wireless internet is here.
 5G technology has changed what we can do with cell phones.
 But these super-fast networks are also causing a stir in the home internet industry.

-5G home internet allows for speeds up to 300 Mbps without requiring any cables or grid connection.
-There are currently three providers offering the service—T-Mobile, Verizon Wireless, and Starry Internet—and all three are relatively affordable.
+5G home internet allows for speeds up to 300 Mbps without requiring any cables or grid internet connection.
+There are currently two providers offering the service—T-Mobile and Verizon Wireless—and both are relatively affordable.

 But 5G internet service is still very limited, so which internet service provider (ISP) you choose may come down to your location.
 Read on to learn more about the strengths, weaknesses, and availability of the three major 5G home internet companies.